 10 fundamentals of a creative strategy

-We’ve worked with many creators over the years, and along the way, they’ve shared with us common creative strategies that helped them develop great videos and build a loyal community.
-We call these the “10 Fundamentals”—which we’ve grouped in three buckets: Get viewers; Keep viewers happy; and Keep yourself happy.
+We've worked with many creators over the years, and along the way they've shared with us common creative strategies that helped them develop great videos and build a loyal community.
+We call these the '10 Fundamentals', which we've grouped in three buckets: Get viewers; Keep viewers happy; Keep yourself happy.
 See how you can put these strategies into practice for your channel.

 Attracting those initial viewers is the foundation of success on YouTube.
-It takes ongoing effort, but there are several characteristics you can apply to forming your new audience: Targeting, Discoverability, Accessibility, Collaboration, and Shareability.
+It takes ongoing effort, but there are several characteristics that you can apply to forming your new audience: Targeting, Discoverability, Accessibility, Collaboration and Shareability.

 It's often helpful to target a niche audience that is currently underserved by content on YouTube.
 Viewers in these communities love seeing videos they can relate to, so try tailoring your content to a specific community.
 Here are some ways to do this:

 - Target audience at the channel level.
 For example, a gaming channel might be devoted entirely to players of a specific game.

 - Target audience at the video level.
 You may decide to create videos for a certain demographic, such as parents or teenagers.

 - Target an underserved audience.
 Some audiences get less representation in other media; they may come to YouTube to find community.